Skip to content

 AEC Limitations

-• 8–10mm diameter — same airflow impact as DAC and ACC
+• 8–10mm diameter — same airflow impact as DAC/ACC

-• 10m ceiling — cannot serve multi-row or cross-hall connections
+• 10m ceiling — cannot serve multi-row connections

 • Mid-high cost relative to DAC and ACC

-• Low (not zero) EMI susceptibility — consider in high RF environments
+• Low EMI susceptibility — consider in high RF environments

 AOC is the only interconnect option for distances beyond 10 meters.
 AOCs integrate optical transceivers directly into the cable assembly, converting electrical signals to light at one end and back at the other — delivering the reach, EMI immunity, and slim cable profile that copper-based alternatives cannot achieve at longer distances.
-The fiber core gives AOC a 3–4mm cable diameter, excellent flexibility, zero electromagnetic interference susceptibility, and reach up to 100 meters in a single fixed-length assembly.
+The fiber core gives AOC a 3–4mm cable diameter, excellent flexibility, zero electromagnetic interference susceptibility, and reach up to 100 meters.

 AOC Trade-Offs and Handling Requirements

-Trade-offs include higher cost — the highest per-link cost of any 800G interconnect option — higher power at 6–8W, and the inherent fragility of fiber at the connector termination points.
-Aggressive bend radii or accidental kinks at the connector boot can permanently damage the optical path in ways that are not visible to external inspection and may manifest as intermittent BER errors rather than clean link failures.
-Maintaining a minimum bend radius during installation and routing — and using cable management systems that prevent weight strain on connector interfaces — is not optional with AOC; it is a reliability requirement.
+Trade-offs include higher cost, higher power at 6–8W, and the inherent fragility of fiber at the connector termination points.
+Aggressive bend radii or accidental kinks at the connector boot can permanently damage the optical path.
+Maintaining a minimum bend radius during installation and using cable management systems that prevent weight strain on connector interfaces is not optional with AOC — it is a reliability requirement.

 The 3–4mm slim profile and zero EMI susceptibility make AOC the preferred choice in extremely dense racks where airflow is constrained, even at distances where AEC would technically reach.
-Some operators specify AOC for 5–8m connections within high-density pods specifically to recover airflow headroom — accepting the power and cost premium in exchange for the thermal benefit.
-This trade-off is legitimate and worth evaluating explicitly in any deployment where rack power density exceeds 40kW.
+Some operators specify AOC for 5–8m connections within high-density pods specifically to recover airflow headroom — this trade-off is worth evaluating explicitly in any deployment where rack power density exceeds 40kW.

 The table below provides the complete technical specification reference for all four 800G interconnect technologies.
-Use it alongside the distance-first decision framework in Section 7 — specifications without deployment context lead to over-specified or under-specified designs.
+Use it alongside the distance-first decision framework in Section 7.

 Specification DAC ACC AEC AOC